20n/act/README.md

-20n/act predicts DNA for forward engineering of biology
+20n/act predicts how to engineer biology
 ===

 20n/act is the data aggregation and prediction system for bioengineering.
-Given any target chemical to be bioproduced, it can tell you what DNA to insert into a cell (usually a microbe such as _E. coli_ or _S. cerevisiae_) so that it makes the target chemical when fed sugar, i.e., by fermentation.
-We call these "target chemicals" the __bioreachables__.
-One surprising discovery from this system was the bioproduction of Acetaminophen (blog post, patents covering coli fermentation, yeast fermentation and separation).
+Given any target molecule to be bioproduced, it can tell you what DNA to insert into a cell (usually a microbe such as _E. coli_ or _S. cerevisiae_) so that it makes the target molecule when fed sugar, i.e., by fermentation.
+We call these "target molecules/chemicals" the __bioreachables__.
+The system discovered that Acetaminophen can be bioproduced ([blog post](http://20n.com/blog.html#bio-acetaminophen), patents applications pending covering coli and yeast fermentation).

 Getting started
 ===